CapTen101/pub-sub-go/README.md

 This project implements a lightweight **Publish/Subscribe messaging system** with WebSocket fan-out and REST topic management.
 It is designed to demonstrate **concurrency, streaming delivery, backpressure handling, replay buffers, graceful shutdown, and operational observability** — typical concerns in distributed system design.

-API Collection attached for Bruno Client.
+Note: API Collection attached for Bruno Client.
 Please download the collection as zip + extract it + open bruno and select 'Open Collection'

 ## Core Features